County-Wide Opportunities

 Orchestral Manager: Fay Hayhurst

 The high levels of musicianship in this ensemble means that it produces performances of exceptional quality, playing repertoire designed to challenge each player and provide them with a unique chamber ensemble experience.
-Players work alongside professionals in rehearsal to develop both their technical knowledge as well as their musicianship skills.

 Bucks County Youth Choir (BCYC)